Neerti/SS13-Server-Monitor/README.md

 * Friends list.
  * If the server supports it, highlights ckeys inside the player list green if they are on your friends list in the program.
  * Friend notification when a friend logs in.
-* Auto-syncs to the current server every ten minutes.
+* Auto-syncs to the current server every ten minutes by default.
 * Guesses what time it is on the server in almost-real time.
 * One button launch Dreemseeker and connect to the server.

 # Roadmap
-* Ability to config auto-sync frequency.
-* Ability to save a default server.
 * Ability to hold a list of servers.

 # Using